-4D Server and the 4D Language, COPY SET, Sets.
+COPY SET, Named Selections, Sets.

-On Server Startup Database Method 4D Server and the 4D Language
+On Server Startup Database Method

 The On Server Startup Database Method is called once on the server machine when you open a database with 4D Server.
 The On Server Startup Database Method is NOT invoked by any 4D environment other than 4D Server.